 This process is the same for fruiting plants too, including this huge list of food that depends on pollinators.
 Nearly 1,000 plants worldwide depend on pollinators to produce goods that humans consume (Pollinator Partnership).

-Unfortunately, and for many unknown reasons, pollinators are struggling, particularly the honeybee.
-Colonies of bees have been collapsing at alarming rates (called CCD).
+Unfortunately, pollinators are struggling due interconnected and complex factors like loss of habitat, pesticides, diseases and more.
 It threatens many foods that we take for granted: apples, grapes, strawberries and tomatoes (just to name a few).
 Could you imagine if these dietary staples were to disappear?

 We can’t either.